-What is tympanoplasty?
+What is myringoplasty?

 Why is tympanoplasty performed?

-Doctors do tympanoplasty when the eardrum (or tympanic membrane) ruptures and a hole forms in it that doesn't close on its own.
+Doctors perform tympanoplasty when the eardrum (or tympanic membrane) ruptures and forms a hole that does not close on its own.

 A hole in the eardrum forms for several reasons, including: